ClarkGuilty/Qt-stamp-visualizer/README.md

 optional arguments:

--h, --help            show this help message and exit -p PATH, --path PATH  Path to the images to inspect
--N NAME, --name NAME  Name of the classifying session.
+-h, --help            show this help message and exit -p PATH, --path PATH  path to the images to inspect (default: Stamps_to_inspect) -N NAME, --name NAME  name of the classifying session.
 --reset-config        Removes the configuration dictionary during startup.
---clean               Cleans the legacy survey folder.
+--verbose             activates loging to terminal (default: False) --clean               cleans the legacy survey folder.
---fits, --no-fits     Specify whether the images to classify are fits or png/
+--fits, --no-fits     forces app to only use fits (--fits) or png/jp(e)g (--no-fits).
-                      jpeg. (default: True)
--s SEED, --seed SEED  Seed used to shuffle the images.
+                      If unset, the app searches for fits files in the path, but defaults to png/jp(e)g if no fits files are found. (default: None) -s SEED, --seed SEED  seed used to shuffle the images. (default: None)

 ```
 - Toggle `Legacy Survey (LS)` to automatically display a Legacy Survey cutout of the same area.